-A sound card is required in order to play back the auralisation results and may also be useful if you wish to transfer (anechoic) signals to the hard disk.
+A sound card is required in order to play back the auralisation results.
 As a minimum, the sound card should be capable of handling signals in stereo, in a 16-bit resolution at a sampling frequency of 44100 Hz.
-Also consider whether the card is immune to electromagnetic noise, which is always present in a PC and whether the analogue output for headphones is satisfactory.
-(For surround auralisation, obviously a multi-channel surround soundcard is needed along with the necessary loudspeakers and amplifiers).
+Also consider whether the card is immune to electromagnetic noise, which is always present in a PC, and whether the analogue output for headphones is satisfactory.